EXPLAINER: What are the latest clues in China’s plane crash?

 HOW HAS THE CHINESE GOVERNMENT RESPONDED?

-The central government has sent a team led by Vice Premier Liu He and a senior Cabinet official, State Councilor Wang Yong, to the site to “guide rescue work” and the investigation of the crash
+The central government sent a team led by Vice Premier Liu He and a senior Cabinet official, State Councilor Wang Yong, to the site to “guide rescue work” and the investigation of the crash.